kwaschny/unwanted-twitch/tests/acceptance-tests.md

 - [ ] The cover disappeared without leaving behind an empty space.
 3. Reload the page.
 - [ ] The cover is no longer visible.

+## Test Case: Hiding reruns works in channels directory
+1. Open [twitch.tv/directory/all](https://www.twitch.tv/directory/all) and spot a stream rerun.
+2. Open the Blacklist management and enable "Hide Stream Reruns" by checking it.
+- [ ] The spotted stream rerun cover is no longer visible.

 ## Test Case: Sidebar is filtered in directory
 1. Open [twitch.tv/directory/all](https://www.twitch.tv/directory/all).